 The general aim of the United Synagogue Youth program is to bring about a meaningful and fully reciprocal encounter of Judaism, the Jewish people, and the Synagogue on one side, and the Jewish teenager on the other.
 As a result of this encounter, the Jewish teenager will, firstly, demonstrate and experience how the Jewish way of living, through study, action and fellowship, leads to personal fulfillment and growth while meeting his spiritual and social needs, and secondly, make a significant contribution to his synagogue, community, society and the Jewish people.

 - Identity – Young people seek an answer to the question “Who am I?”
 USY will help young people to find their identity as Jews.
-To aid in the process of self discovery, USY confronts the teenager with as much of the Jewish world as will fit into the scope of his experience.
-The Torah, the Jewish world, Israel and the community, and all the issues and problems of which he becomes aware, will serve him as paths to the discovery of his self.
+To aid in the process of self discovery, USY confronts young people with as much of the Jewish world as will fit into the scope of their experiences.
+The Torah, the Jewish world, Israel and the community, and all the issues and problems of which they become aware, will serve them as paths to the discovery of themselves.

-- Belonging – Not satisfied with merely knowing his identity, a young person feels the need of attaching himself to a particular element of his environment, and through this particular attachment, of becoming a significant part of the whole.
-Membership in USY will give him the reassuring feeling of belonging to a particular group, his chapter, and through it to identify with his synagogue, his movement, his community, the Jewish people and ultimately with the human society in general.
-He will learn to appreciate the Mitzvot as an expression of belonging to the Jewish community, and his love for Judaism, the Jewish people, the State of Israel and the synagogue as a necessary part of his commitment to ultimate universal values.
+- Belonging – Not satisfied with merely knowing their identity, young people feel the need to attach themselves to a particular element of their environment, and through this particular attachment, of becoming significant parts of the whole.
+Membership in USY will give young people the reassuring feeling of belonging to a particular group, their chapters, and through it to identify with their synagogues, their movement, their community, the Jewish people and ultimately with the human society in general.
+Membership in USY will allow young people to learn and appreciate the mitzvot as an expression of belonging to the Jewish community, and their love for Judaism, the Jewish people, the State of Israel and the synagogue as a necessary part of their commitment to ultimate universal values.

 - Learning and Growing – Young people naturally love to learn, and want to grow intellectually and emotionally.
 USY emphasizes, therefore, the opportunities for learning and growing inherent in the study of Torah.
 USY encourages the study of Torah in a manner relevant to the particular interests of the young people, to the personal commitments they want to make, to the values which they particularly cherish, and to the contemporary problems which arouse their attention.